dumpus-app/dumpus-api/README.md

 * `UNAUTHORIZED`: the UPN KEY provided in the Authorization header is not valid.
 * `EXPIRED_LINK`: the link provided is a valid Discord Data Package link, but it has expired.

+Available steps:
+* `LOCKED`: the package is locked, meaning it is waiting for a worker to process it.
+It can still be aborted by calling the DELETE endpoint.
+* `DOWNLOADING`: the package is being downloaded from Discord's servers.
+* `ANALYZING`: the package is being analyzed to determine the number of messages, channels, etc.
+* `PROCESSED`: the package has been processed and the data is available.

 ### Fetch a package data

 * `GET /process/<package_id>/data`